"Family practice is the keystone specialty in American medicine. We will do everything in our power to preserve, enhance, and improve it."

 Maggie's vision for her future career in Family Medicine is to provide effective, engaging primary care for women, while promoting the role of family physicians in women's lives.
 She also hopes to advise legislators and advocate for policies that support women's health.

-Joshua Pepper, a 2018 Pisacano Scholar, graduated from the University of California, Berkeley and University of California, San Francisco (UCSF) through a Joint Medical Program (JMP) - a five-year graduate/medical degree program at the University of California, Berkeley and University of California, San Francisco (UCSF).
+a 2018 Pisacano Scholar, graduated from the University of California, Berkeley and University of California, San Francisco (UCSF) through a Joint Medical Program (JMP) — a five-year graduate/medical degree program at the University of California, Berkeley and University of California, San Francisco (UCSF).
 He is currently a 2nd-year resident in San Francisco, CA.

 Josh has always been interested in the intersection of health, technology and the environment.
 This passion began in high school, when he used basic mapping tools to investigate the relationship between asthma and socioeconomic status in his home town of Fresno, California.
 He received a $35,000 scholarship for this research through the Robert Wood Johnson Foundation.
 Josh completed a dual degree undergraduate program at UC Santa Cruz and UC Berkeley, earning degrees in Environmental Studies and Civil and Environmental Engineering, respectively.
 He then spent several years working at Pesticide Research Institute, where he used geospatial analysis to map pesticide use patterns in rural communities of California.
 Josh also worked during this time as a website developer, data analyst, database architect, cartographer, and independent consultant.
 Ultimately, Josh applied to medical school to ground his analytical understanding of human health with the humanity of clinical practice.